 So, let’s now turn to the single largest benefit of the keto diet for acne: a massive reduction in the production of an acne-causing hormone, insulin.

-Carbs, Insulin, and Acne
+How Carbs, Insulin, & Hormones Effect Acne

 A lot of people like to focus on sex hormones, like DHT, estrogen, or testosterone when it comes to acne, but the real root cause of most adult hormonal acne isn’t sex hormones, but DHT.